Robert Sterling: Topper

-In 1955 he and Jeffreys appeared in a TV production of Dearest Enemy, adapted by Neil Simon.
-He continued to guest star on such shows as The Loretta Young Show, Lux Video Theatre, Star Stage, The 20th Century-Fox Hour, The Ford Television Theatre, Cavalcade of America, and Telephone Time.
+In 1955, Jeffreys and he appeared in a TV production of Dearest Enemy, adapted by Neil Simon.
+He continued to guest-star on such shows as The Loretta Young Show, Lux Video Theatre, Star Stage, The 20th Century-Fox Hour, The Ford Television Theatre, Cavalcade of America, and Telephone Time.

 On December 18, 1957, Sterling and Jeffreys played a couple with an unusual courtship arrangement in "The Julie Gage Story" on the first season of NBC's Wagon Train.

 Love That Jill

 In 1958, the couple co-starred in another comedy series, Love That Jill on ABC.
 Sterling and Jeffreys portrayed heads of rival modeling agencies in New York City.

 Sterling appeared on The United States Steel Hour, then returned to features at Fox.
 He had good roles in Return to Peyton Place (1961), as Mike Rossi, husband of Eleanor Parker, and Voyage to the Bottom of the Sea (1961) for Irwin Allen.